The Young Campaigners Programme is a free five-month programme open to all UK-based 16 to 21-year-olds, kindly supported by Lloyds Banking Group.

 What we're looking for

-We are looking for passionate, motivated and creative young people to work with us to help create a world where everyone is accepted without exception.
+We are looking for passionate, motivated and creative young people from all backgrounds to work with us to help create a world where everyone is accepted without exception.

 What Young Campaigners do